Glendell Continued Operations Project

 royalty revenue for New South Wales Government

-Glendell Continued Operations would potentially extend Glendell Mine’s life to 2044 and involve:
+Glendell Continued Operations will extend Glendell Mine’s life to 2044 and involve:

 - mining the additional coal resources including ongoing use of overburden emplacement areas, predominantly in-pit

-- using existing infrastructure, including the complex’s coal handling and preparation plant (CHPP)
+- using existing infrastructure, including the complex’s coal handling plant and rail loop

-- relocating historic Ravensworth Homestead, realigning the lower section of Yorks Creek and part of Hebden Road, and relocating powerlines.
+- relocating historic Ravensworth Homestead, realigning the lower section of Yorks Creek and part of Hebden Road.